19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 14. See The Antler Arch

-The Antler Arch and surrounding area is full of information about the hunting traditions in Alaska.
-It’s definitely a unique structure.
+The Antler Arch and surrounding area contain information about Alaskan hunting traditions.
+Itโs a unique structure.

 Cost: Free